For Some Gang Members In El Salvador, The Evangelical Church Offers A Way Out

 For Carlos Montano, a gang member for 22 years, joining the church was a matter of life and death.

 Tattoos cover his face.
 The number 18 is tattooed 18 times on his body, a reference to his past allegiance to the Barrio 18 gang.
-During his years in the gang, he says he kidnapped and robbed, and he raped women.
+During his years in the gang, he says, he kidnapped and robbed, and he raped women.
 He was sentenced to prison for those crimes, and thanks to an evangelical pastor there, he found God.
 That was nine months ago.
 Now, he says, God knows about his past and has forgiven him.

-If he had stayed active in the gang, he says he would likely have been killed.
-Now that's he's out, being a casual church-goer isn't an option.
-The gangs check up on former members to see how often they attend services and if they are drinking or smoking on the side.
+If he had stayed active in the gang he would very likely have been killed, he says.
+Now that's he is out, being a casual churchgoer isn't an option.
+The gangs check up on former members to see how often they attend services and whether they are drinking or smoking on the side.
 They want to make sure former members don't engage in criminal activity on the side that could ever pose a threat.

 "I'm a Christian.
 And the gang respects that," Montano says.
 "But if I fail as a Christian, they will kill me."